Visiting Bryce Canyon in June

 benefits of visiting bryce canyon in June

 There is a reason why Bryce Canyon is busiest in the summer.
 The weather in June is spectacular.
 Warm, sunny days are followed by cool nights since Bryce Canyon is at a high elevation (8,000-9,100 feet).
 In June there are countless activities, trails to be hiked, and vistas to be marveled at.
-Hiking, biking, ATV tours, canyoneering, and ranger activities are all right at your fingertips.
+Hiking, biking, ATV tours, canyoneering, and ranger activities are right at your fingertips.
 There are even full moon hikes and constellation tours.
 Be sure to bring your camera—sunrise and sunset are marvelous as the light in Bryce Amphitheater dances around the pink and orange rock formations.
 It’s a natural show that’s not to be missed.

 drawbacks of visiting in june

-The biggest drawback of visiting Bryce Canyon in June is the amount of visitors.
+The biggest drawback of visiting Bryce Canyon in June is the number of visitors.
 Parking spaces are at a premium, and the trails are quite crowded.
 When visiting Bryce Canyon in the summer, here are a few ways to avoid the crowds:

 Use the free park shuttle.
 Park your vehicle outside the park and get the shuttle into the park from Bryce Canyon City.
 The shuttle stops at the Visitor Center and several viewpoints along Bryce Amphitheater.